piyushkadam96k/School-management-system/README.md

 - Audit logs, security hardening, and deployment support
 - Custom branding, multi-tenant support, and premium UI themes

-If you're interested in the Pro version (features, pricing, or enterprise deployment), please contact me at [amitkadam96k@gmail.com](mailto:amitkadam96k@gmail.com) or via GitHub: [piyushkadam96k](https://github.com/piyushkadam96k).

 ---

 ## 🏷 License

 All Rights Reserved © 2025 Amit Kadam.
 No part of this software may be copied, distributed, modified, or used in derivative works without written permission.
-For permission requests, contact: [amitkadam96k@gmail.com](mailto:amitkadam96k@gmail.com)
+For permission requests

 See the full `LICENSE` file for details.